-At the beach, the rip current risk will be low with water temperature 71°-74°.
-Waves are 1'-3' out of the southwest.
+At the beach, the rip current risk is low with water temperature 62°-67°.
+Waves are 2'-3' with swells from the south-southwest and northwest.

-The UV index will peak at 8 Monday, which is considered Very High.
-Sun protection is needed, UV radiation from the sun will cause skin damage.
+The UV index will peak at 5 Wednesday, which is considered Moderate.
+Sun protection is recommended, UV radiation from the sun will cause skin damage.
 The time between 10 AM and 4 PM is when UV radiation from the sun is at its maximum.

 THE WEEK AHEAD:

 Surface level high pressure will build over the Great Basin as the Pacific high off the West Coast nudges northeast.
 Offshore winds will begin to flow Wednesday night and will be strongest Thursday morning.
 Santa Ana conditions will bring critical fire concerns through the rest of the week.

 A trough of low pressure will bring an end to warm and dry air for the coming weekend.
 Offshore winds will die down Friday afternoon as the trough approaches.

 Temperatures will drop nearly 10 degrees between Saturday and Sunday for most of the County.
 Cooler temperatures will continue through Monday.

 High pressure over the Eastern Pacific is forecast to nudge towards the West Coast midweek next week.
 This may result in another Santa Ana wind event Tuesday thru Thursday.